jannistsiroyannis/officewars/README.md

 If they are: you should be able to run the run.sh script, which will build the game and start it in the temporary webserver.

-To deploy "for production", any CGI-compliant web server should do.
+To deploy "for production", any CGI-compliant web server should do (only tested using Apache2).
-(Only tested using Apache2)
 Said web server should serve the contents of the build directory, which is created upon execution of build.sh